-Emma Ciric - Conservation & Environment, Amazon Rainforest Conservation in Peru
+Emma Ciric - Conservation & Environment, Tropical Dry Forest Conservation in Peru

 I had just finished school in Toronto and was about to go to university to pursue a degree in zoology.
 I’d always wanted to be a field researcher, but I was worried that once I finished my degree and got out there, I wouldn’t enjoy it.
 I decided to volunteer with Projects Abroad after seeing their presentation at an expo, naturally with a Conservation project.
 I had several choices, but in the end I picked Peru, because a chance to go to the Amazon rainforest might well be a once in a lifetime experience.

 My placement lasted for a month and I arrived in Puerto Maldonado in August, during the height of the dry season.
 I was lucky enough to arrive with several volunteers at once, so I quickly made friends.
 Our volunteer coordinator, Elvira, was waiting for us directly outside the airport when we arrived.
 It was incredibly hot and humid, very different from how cold it had been in Lima!

 We had lunch at Elvira’s house before setting off that afternoon for Taricaya.
 Since it was a Sunday, the boat alongside us was carrying our entire supply of food and gasoline for that week.
 We arrived at the lodge after an hour and were immediately put to work!
 All 30 or so volunteers formed a human chain and we had to pass the supplies up the bank to each other.
 Most of the items weighed several kilograms and some were so heavy that I couldn’t lift them alone.
 As it was Sunday evening, that was our only task for the night.
 After that, we settled into our four-person cabins, had dinner, and turned in early.